kr1stine/euromod-web-interface/README.md

 created on a Windows machine with some Windows specific encoding.

-The project was bootstrapped with [golem](https://github.com/ThinkR-open/golem) but all dependencies on golem had to be removed because , as of the time the project was in development, the golem package is quite large and imported a bunch of other packages that were not necessary for execution.
+The project was bootstrapped with [golem](https://github.com/ThinkR-open/golem) but all dependencies on golem had to be removed because (as of the time the project was in development) the golem package is quite large and imported a bunch of other packages that were not necessary for execution.
 The [dev scripts](dev/) still contains references to golem and [usethis](https://usethis.r-lib.org/) as they may be re-introduced as soft dependencies in the future.